SamuelMaddox/personal-site/dev-notes/new-react-app/step-5-eslint-prettier-stylelint.md

 Then, update the `rules` section to contain the following:

 > NOTE: As of React 17 the new JSX transform will automatically import the necessary react/jsx-runtime functions, React will no longer need to be in scope when you use JSX.
-This is why we supress the `"react/react-in-jsx-scope"` rule.
+This is why we suppress the `"react/react-in-jsx-scope"` rule.

-> NOTE: If using Typescript the eslint `"no-sahdow"` will need disabled as it can report incorrect errors. it will be replaced by the `"@typescript-eslint/no-shadow"` rule.
+> NOTE: If using Typescript the eslint `"no-shadow"` will need disabled as it can report incorrect errors. it will be replaced by the `"@typescript-eslint/no-shadow"` rule.

 If Using TypeScript: